 - participate in Preparation for Mediation - consider how you would like childcare arrangements to work and what would be best for your children.
 Take into account things like school holidays, special occasions like birthdays, and contact with extended family and friends - consider attending the (free) Parenting Through Separation programme.
 You can find a provider at the Ministry of Justice website justice.govt.nz/family.
-After attending the course and using the parenting plan, you may find you can reach agreement without proceeding with FDR - find out from Work & Income and/or IRD Child Support how any financial entitlements/benefits might be affected by the parenting arrangements you make - think about what support you need to be the best parent you can.
+After attending the course and using the parenting plan, you may find you can reach agreement without proceeding with FDR - think about what support you need to be the best parent you can.